Chromosomal Abnormalities and Miscarriage: The Most Common Cause

 Chromosomal microarray (CMA): A newer technique that analyzes DNA directly from tissue without cell culture.
 It identifies chromosomal abnormalities across the entire genome and has a much lower failure rate.
 ACOG recommends CMA as the preferred method when POC testing is performed.

-Knowing that a loss was chromosomally abnormal can provide some closure: it means the loss was likely a random event, not a sign of a structural problem with the uterus or a maternal condition that needs treatment.
+Knowing that a loss was chromosomally abnormal can provide a measure of closure: it means the loss was likely a random event, not a sign of a structural problem with the uterus or a maternal condition that needs treatment.

 What It Means for Future Pregnancies